-Legionella
+20 Legionella

-Wokingham borough council provides advice and has assisted with the preparation of the school's Legionella risk assessments and also sample water as per the risk assessment.
+Wokingham Borough Council Health and Safety team provides advice and has assisted with the preparation of the school's Legionella risk assessments and also sample water as per the risk assessment.

-Lettings
+21 Lettings

-The Local Governing Body and Head of School must ensure that:
+The Local Governing Body and Executive Headteacher/Headteacher/Head of School must ensure that:

-the means of access and exits are safe for the use of hirers, and that all plant and equipment made available to and used by the hirers is safe.
-If the Head of School knows of any hazard associated with the above, she/he should take action to make hirers aware of it;

-- fire escape routes and exits are clearly marked for the benefit of unfamiliar users of the building, particularly during the hours of darkness; - hirers of the building are briefed about the location of the telephone, fire escape routes, fire alarms and fire fighting equipment.
+- the means of access and exits are safe for the use of hirers, and that all plant and equipment made available to and used by the hirers is safe.
+If the Executive Headteacher/Headteacher/Head of School knows of any hazard associated with the above, she/he should act to make hirers aware of it; - fire escape routes and exits are clearly marked for the benefit of unfamiliar users of the building, particularly during the hours of darkness; - hirers of the building are briefed about the location of the telephone, fire escape routes, fire alarms and firefighting equipment.
 Notices regarding emergency procedures should be prominently displayed; - hirers using any equipment or facility provided by the School are familiar with its safe use and, if necessary, briefed accordingly; - arrangements are made for checking the security and condition of the premises and equipment used after vacation by the hirer or his staff.

-Lone working
+22 Lone working